-As per the resource estimation - 2017, Pavagada Taluk falls under Semi critical category with the stage of ground water development of 77 % leading towards water scarcity problem.
+As per the resource estimation - 2013, Pavagada Taluk falls under Semi critical category with the stage of ground water development of 80 % leading towards water scarcity problem.
 So, there is need to formulate management strategy to tackle the water source scarcity in the Taluk.
-If the artificial recharge projects as proposed is implemented the Surplus non committed monsoon runoff water available-through artificial recharge structures about 180.323 MCM of water can be conserved.
-This alternate water sources will cope up additional irrigational potential of 16300ha of agricultural land (Table-11&12).
+If the artificial recharge projects as proposed is implemented the Surplus non committed monsoon runoff water available-through artificial recharge structures about 9.805 MCM of water can be conserved.
+This alternate water sources will cope up additional irrigational potential of 1002.05ha of agricultural land and there will be rise in water level of 0.410m (Table-11&12).
 Addition to this additional ground water potential of 602HAM from proposed Yettinahole project is available for drinking water purposes.